 What is Classical education?
 Classical education differs from progressive and conventional education in that it works with the natural developmental stages of the child.
 Rather than a goal of producing the next generation of workers while attempting to predict the nature of future job markets, the goals of a Classical curriculum are to provide a foundation of knowledge in the early years when children are able to absorb facts with ease; build understanding on that foundation in the middle years as students begin to think through arguments; teach older students wisdom as they learn to reason and effectively express themselves.
 At every stage, the Classical educator is intentional about instilling wisdom and virtue in each student.
 Learn more here.

-we would love to answer your questions or give you a tour!
+let us answer your questions or give you a tour!
 To arrange a visit, click here: